Pushwoosh/pushwoosh-reactnative-sample/README.md

 ### 2. Add 'google-services.json' file in android -> app folder.

-### 3. Add GoogleServices gradle plugin to your project's build.gradle:
+### 3. Add GoogleServices gradle plugin to your project's build.gradle

 ```
 // you should already have buildscript and dependencies blocks in your project's build.gradle so just put the classpath line there